 Do you isolate yourself out of a fear of rejection?
-You will fear rejection when you believe that who you are is your wounded self rather than your core Self.
-In this article, discover how to heal the fear of rejection.
+Discover how to heal the fear of rejection.

 "I'm really lonely," Sabrina told me in one of our phone sessions, "yet I continue to isolate.
 I don't reach out to people and I don't go places where I could meet people because I'm so afraid of rejection."

 I hear this statement over and over from my clients, both married and single.
 What causes this fear and why is it so common?